AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-02.md

 ## Adding a default config

-Previously, when we added the ping and who/whois commands, we only user the message parameter.
+Previously, when we added the ping and who/whois commands, we only use the message parameter.
 We've just added the "args" array too but for allowing our functions to be more flexible and have better integration with discord, let's add our bot object to the command handler as well.

 **Why?** Because we can define stuff like our default colours for user feedback (success, error etc.), variables like the bot "name" field we were missing earlier and much more in a config attribute and access those values where we need them.
 This will help us make adjustments later and prevent redundant code and settings by keeping those values in a central place.

-So lets make another change to the src/index.js by adding default colours to the bot settings and adjusting our command execution call to pass in the bot object as well.
+So let's make another change to the src/index.js by adding default colours to the bot settings and adjusting our command execution call to pass in the bot object as well.

 ```javascript
 // File: src/index.js line 7 ff